 Sexual exploitation is seen as a separate category of sexual abuse.
+Indicators of CSE can be found in the schools safeguarding policy

 Characteristics of child sexual abuse:

 - it is often planned and systematic people do not sexually abuse children by accident, though sexual abuse can be opportunistic - grooming the child people who abuse children take care to choose a vulnerable child and often spend time making them dependent - grooming the child's environment abusers try to ensure that potential adult protectors (parents and other carers especially) are not suspicious of their motives.